Architecture of Costa Rica: Guayabo

 The Guayabo de Turrialba is an archaeological site located in the Cartago Province of Costa Rica.
 The site is one of the few architectural remains of the pre-Columbian era in Costa Rica, and is the nation's largest ancient architectural site.
 Guayabo is assumed to have been a town or city, due to remains of stone paved streets, aqueducts, housing foundations, drawings of animals and stone carvings.
 The artefacts found in Guayabo date back to approximately 1000 BC, however it is still not confirmed as to why the site was abandoned by civilisation.
 A potential reason is the close proximity of Guayabo to the Turrialba Volcano.
 The area is also prone to high magnitude earthquakes, with the area being located at the centre of a series of intersecting fault lines.
 Furthermore, the location of Guayabo is very secluded, situated in the mountains of Guayabo national park.
 It can take up to an hour to travel there, requiring a car and hiking.
 In 1891, an excavation was conducted in a cemetery in Guayabo, with artefacts from the excavation being displayed at the Historical American Exposition at Madrid and then the World's Columbian Exposition in Madrid.

 Basilica of Our Lady of the Angels, Cartago

 The Basílica de Nuestra Señora de los Ángeles translates to Our Lady of the Angels Basilica is a Roman Catholic basilica located in Cartago, built in the colonial era in 1639.
 It was restored and redesigned in 1939, following damages caused by a series of earthquakes that are very common in the Cartago area.
 The restoration was conducted by architect Luis Llach Llagos in the Byzantine style.

-The basilica is devoted to the Virgen de los Angeles who is known as la Negrita; the patron saint of Costa Rica.
+The basilica is devoted to the Virgen de los Ángeles who is known as la Negrita; the patron saint of Costa Rica.
 A pilgrimage occurs annually on the 2nd of August, with people from across Costa Rica complete a 22 km walk from San Jose to the basilica.
 The pilgrimage is known as the Romeria, and is a very significant and long held Costa Rican tradition.